 SUPERVISORY RULES

-Anti-Money Laundering, Counter Financing of Terrorism (AML/CFT) and Proliferation of Weapons of Mass Destruction Rules.
+Anti-Money Laundering, Counter Financing of Terrorism (AML/CFT) and Proliferation of Weapons of Mass Destruction Rules

 The international standards on AML/CFT and proliferation (i.e. the revised FATF Recommendations 2013 (last amended March 2022)) include a number of enhanced requirements with which countries are asked to comply.[1]
 These enhanced requirements include the application of a risk-based approach to allow competent authorities to ensure that measures to prevent or mitigate money laundering or terrorist financing are commensurate with the risks identified.
 The rules also enable such authorities to make decisions on how to allocate their resources in the most effective way.
 Accordingly, the framework that is implemented should, among other things: